jacksonrayhamilton/bundlifier/README.md

 [Workbox]: https://developers.google.com/web/tools/workbox/

-I created Bundlifier to do most of heavy lifting involved in building a typical web application.
+I created Bundlifier to do most of the heavy lifting involved in building a typical web application.
 I wanted to encapsulate what would normally be hundreds of lines of configuration in Brunch, Grunt, Gulp, Webpack, NPM scripts, et al, into a single command, that just worked.